All Episodes

 It goes to the heart of what John Durham's been asking the court for, which is you, the judge, need to review all this information, these documents that the defense and company have withheld from me.

-The defense being Sussman, Fusion GPS, Clinton World, Clinton campaign, have withheld 1,400 documents.
+The defense being Sussman, Fusion GPS, Clinton World, Clinton campaign have withheld 1,400 documents.

-But, you know, thankfully that's not how federal court works.
+But, you know, thankfully, that's not how federal court works.

-They can get away with that, uh, those shenanigans in Congress, which they did when we were running Russia Gate, but not against the federal judge.
+They can get away with that, those shenanigans in Congress, which they did when we were running Russia Gate, but not against the federal judge.

-And the judge rightfully so said, John Durham's made a pretty good case here.
+And the judge, rightfully so, said, John Durham's made a pretty good case here.

 I, the judge, am going to look at every single one of those documents.